 Red pineau is also served as an aperitif, and goes well with game dishes, soft cheeses, fruit and chocolate puddings.

 The Markets are the best place to source the freshest ingredients for your gourmet meals.
 Royan market has all the usual excellent fresh produce.
-The market is open seven days a week from 7am-1pm but it’s best to get there early– before 10am – to see it at its bustling best as locals come to buy not just fresh fruit and vegetables but also the freshest catch of the day.
-You can’t miss it … the market is housed in a modern building with a Shell like roof!.
+The market is open seven days a week from 7am-1pm but it’s best to get there early– before 10am – when it is at its bustling best as locals come to buy not just fresh fruit and vegetables but also the freshest catch of the day.
+You can’t miss the modern market building with it’s Shell like roof!.

-Cognac, the town is a short 40 minute drive away.
-Cognac is an attractive town with its narrow medieval cobbled streets and elegant Renaissance facades.
-It is here that the fabled nectar has been created since the 17″ century and that the very air one breathes is permeated by the heavy scent of spirits evaporating from oak casks held in storage.
+The town of Cognac, is a short 40 minute drive away.
+Cognac is an attractive town with narrow medieval cobbled streets and elegant Renaissance facades.
+It is here, that, the fabled nectar has been created since the 17″ century.
+The very air in Cognac is permeated by the heavy scent of spirits evaporating from oak casks held in storage.
 World famous firms such as Camus, Hennessy, Niartell, Otard, Prince Hubert de Polignac, Rémy-Martin, Courvoisier, and Renault-Bisquit are located here; each distillery has its own secret and unique process for mixing the various blends of its eaux-de-vie.

 The Hennessey tour is most recomended by our guests, reasonable, hands on and includes a boat trip. http://www.hennessy.com/us/maison/visit/

 Our Local guide will be updated with information on local restaurants and food and drink specialities of the Charente Maritime region